The Uncertainty Principle in the Presence of Quantum Memory

 \item In the absence of the quantum memory, $\mem$, we can reduce the bound~\eqref{eq:main} to $H(\obs)+H(\obst)\geq\log_2\frac{1}{c}+H(\sys)$.
-If the state of the system, $\sys$, is pure, then $H(\sys)=0$ and we again recover the bound of Maassen and Uffink, Equation~\eqref{eq:MaaUff}.
-However, if the system, $\sys$, is in a mixed state then $H(\sys)>0$ and the resulting bound is stronger than Equation~\eqref{eq:MaaUff} even when there is no quantum memory.
+If the state of the particle, $\sys$, is pure, then $H(\sys)=0$ and we again recover the bound of Maassen and Uffink, Equation~\eqref{eq:MaaUff}.
+However, if the particle, $\sys$, is in a mixed state then $H(\sys)>0$ and the resulting bound is stronger than Equation~\eqref{eq:MaaUff} even when there is no quantum memory.

 \item In terms of new applications, the most interesting case is when $\sys$ and $\mem$ are entangled, but not maximally so.
-Since a negative conditional entropy $H(\sys|\mem)$ is a signature of entanglement, the uncertainty relation takes into account the entanglement between the system and the memory.
+Since a negative conditional entropy $H(\sys|\mem)$ is a signature of entanglement~\cite{DevWin}, the uncertainty relation takes into account the entanglement between the particle and the memory.
 It is therefore qualitatively different from existing classical bounds.

 \end{enumerate}